-1.36 Other definitions not provided elsewhere:
+1.29 Other definitions not provided elsewhere:

 Appropriate authority This is the correct authority to which to refer an incident, allegation or suspicion.
-It might be the police, IPOC, social services (children's social care or adult social care), the local safeguarding children's board or statutory committee.
+These are the Police, Social Care and the NSPCC.
 Channel A programme linked with Prevent which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 The programme uses a multi-agency approach to protect vulnerable people identifying individuals at risk; assessing the nature and extent of that risk; and developing the most appropriate support for the individual.
-IPOC 'Initial Point of Contact' for a team of individuals under the remit of a local authority / council who come from different organisations. for example, the council, the health service and the police working together to protect children and young people from harm.
+MASH 'Multi Agency Safeguarding Hub' (MASH) a team of professionals under the remit of a Local Authority including Social Care, the Police and Health Services.
+MASH manage initial referrals and allocate to the appropriate service.
+MASH is a term used in England in a large number of Local Authorities.
 LADO 'Local Authority Designated Officer'.
-The role of the LADO is set out in the HM Government guidance 'Working Together to Safeguard Children (2018)'.
-The LADO works within Children's Services (alongside the IPOC) and should be alerted to all cases in which it is alleged that a person who works with children has: behaved in a way that has harmed, or may have harmed, a child possibly committed a criminal offence against children, or related to a child; or • behaved towards a child or children in a way that indicates they are unsuitable to work with children.
-The LADO helps co-ordinate information sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible.
-You can find the LADO via the local authority in the area where the child/young person resides.
+The role of the LADO is set out in the HM Government guidance 'Working Together to Safeguard Children (2020)'.
+The role of the LADO exists in England only.
+The LADO works within Children's Services and should be alerted to all cases in which it is alleged that a person who works with children has: behaved in a way that has harmed, or may have harmed, a child possibly committed a criminal offence against children, or related to a child; or behaved towards a child or children in a way that indicates they are unsuitable to work with children.
+Behaved or may have behaved in a way that indicates that they may not be suitable to work with children/adults.
+The LADO helps co-ordinate information sharing with the right people and will also monitor and track any investigations into persons working with children and adults at risk, with the aim to resolve them as quickly as possible.
+You can find the LADO via the local authority.
+LADO is a term used in England.
+Devolved nations and National Offices must refer allegations to their appropriate body.

 Prevent Duty The duty in the Counter-Terrorism and Security Act 2015 on specified authorities, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism.
+Students Faculty of Education students, Step into Dance students, students enrolled on GCSE and A Level Dance courses, RAD Dance School students, students attending Training Department activities and events, students attending regional events, examination candidates and any other person participating in an activity organised by the RAD.